Navigate to the Live Progress tab.

 Move your mouse over the mosaic progress on the right.
 When you do so, you'll see row and column coordinates for that image at the very bottom of the software window to the left of the date.
 This can be useful if you're trying to find a specific image.
 You can also zoom in on the mosaic preview by un-checking Fill to fit.

 Press Resume and wait for the mosaic to finish.
 When it's done, you'll see a pop up letting you know that a completed mosaic image has been saved to the desktop.
 The file is named Mosaic_Completed.bmp, and we usually give that to the client at the end of the event.

 If you want to reset the mosaic, but keep the same folders, go to the Home tab and click Clear and Restart Mosaic (no need to make a backup unless you want to pick up where you left off).
 If you want to start a new mosaic with empty folders, go to the Home tab and click Create a New Session.

 The software has many more features that will be useful to you, like a Live Viewer that can display the mosaic digitally on a screen, moderation tools that let you curate the images before they appear in the mosaic (great for hashtag prints), etc., and we will go over those in other tutorials.
 However, there are a couple things that you might want to know now.

-If you want to change the pace at which images appear in the mosaic (if you already have images in folder when you start), go to the Live Viewer tab and look at the bottom of the Viewer Options section.
+If you want to change the pace at which images appear in the mosaic (if you already have images in folder when you start), go to the Advanced tab -> MISC and look at the Tile Dynamics Optimization section.
 Check the box labeled Target amount of images / minute and you can adjust the rate that images appear on the mosaic.